noyanc/ofxLibcrypto/README.md

 # ofxLibcrypto
-Small openFrameworks addon to encrypt and decrypt strings using the AES-256 algorithm.
+Small openFrameworks addon for the encryption and decryption of texts using the AES-256 algorithm.

 The AES-256 support comes with OpenSSL's libcrypto library integrated into OpenFrameworks core.
 No additional library needed.